Den of Lions · Chapter 5

 Ashpenaz warns Danel that the chief magician has noticed the food test as the Babylonian pressure around him sharpens.

 Day Five.
-Ashpenaz summoned Danel to his office—a small room behind the kitchens that smelled of cinnamon and lamp oil and the particular exhaustion of a man who managed four hundred captive adolescents for a king who could have any of them executed on a whim.
+Ashpenaz summoned Danel to his office—a small room behind the kitchens that smelled of cinnamon, lamp oil, and the peculiar exhaustion of a man who managed four hundred captive adolescents for a king who could have any of them executed on a whim.

 The office was spare: a writing desk, two stools, a shelf of clay tablets organised without a single gap or misalignment.
-Ashpenaz sat behind the desk and gestured Danel to the stool opposite.
+Ashpenaz sat behind the desk and gestured Danel toward the stool opposite.

 "Close the door."

-Ashpenaz studied him the way he had studied him at the intake table—with the specific attention of a man who has revised his initial assessment three times and is about to revise it again.
+Ashpenaz studied him the way he had at intake—with the concentrated attention of a man who had already revised his assessment several times and disliked needing to do so again.

-“Your assessment scores are the highest this programme has produced in three years,” he said.
-“Your language proficiency is beyond anything we expected from the Judean contingent.
-Your court protocol scores suggest you have been trained in a royal household, which according to your intake documents you have not.”
+"Your assessment scores are the highest this program has produced in three years," he said.
+"Your language proficiency exceeds anything we expected from the Judean contingent.
+Your court protocol scores suggest you were trained in a royal household, which according to your intake documents you were not."

 "My father believed—"